Residential Counselor Parrott Creek Child and Family Services

 Paid Sick Leave

-Hourly rate begins at $14 an hour with a shift differential of .50 cents for overnight
+Hourly rate begins at $16 an hour with a shift differential of .50 cents for overnight, and $1/hr differential for bi-lingual/bi-cultural candidates.
+Assessment to be done during interview process. $1,000 Hiring Bonus!!

 Education, Training and Experience: